Clafou/growthchart.app/_pages/sync.md

 Growth records are health data, and health data is private.
 For this reason the app does not ever transmit your data to a server and there is no syncing by default.

-However, thanks to the external file feature of Growth version 2, you can store this data in the cloud file service of your choice.
+However, thanks to the external file storage feature, you can keep this data in the cloud file service of your choice.

 I recommend that you use iCloud Drive, as it is readily available and, being an Apple service, is the most trusted and convenient service on iPhone and iPad.
 But you can also use another service such as Dropbox, Google Drive, Microsoft OneDrive or Tresorit.